aevri/barrie-bear/barrie_bear.md

 of our piece of transportation?"
 "Excellent" replied Barrie—Bear, "you have done very well Heigh, where on earth did you find the trap?"
-"It belongs to a farmer who lives quite close to my stable, and I just happened to mentitnn that I was looking for one to go to the coast with to—morrow and he said that I could borrow his.
+"It belongs to a farmer who lives quite close to my stable, and I just happened to mention that I was looking for one to go to the coast with to—morrow and he said that I could borrow his.
 He hasn't used it for years, but he got it out, cleaned and oiled it and also lent me the harness.
 I have never pulled a trap before,